 JMA Architects designed the fitout with careful consideration to the client’s strong focus on accessibility and the need to suit a predetermined footprint.
 “It was crucial to ensure all circulation spaces and communal spaces could be used by anyone with any ability,” says Architect Manager, Simon Millar.
 Each of the diverse spaces – including kitchens, private offices, training, meeting and carers rooms – was a complete Schiavello fit-out, made possible through extensive cross-sector experience.
 For example, Schiavello Wellness’ Healthcare Recliner the perfect fit for the carers room.
-To ensure hallways and work areas were compliant, Schiavello tailored the dimensions of several products, including Focus Quiet Phone Booths and Work Rooms, as well as the modular sofa systems, maximising access for some 500 employees across four levels.
+To ensure hallways and work areas were compliant, Schiavello tailored the dimensions of several products, including Focus Quiet Phone and Work Rooms, as well as the modular sofa systems, maximising access for some 500 employees across four levels.

 Adapting to evolving client needs